dorkodu/sage/DOCS.md

 )
 ```

-First argument is the `context`, which is a storage where you can
+The first argument is the `context`, which is a storage where you can
 store some variables and use them in other Sage resources.
 When using ExpressJS, you can store the `Request`, `Response`,
-and `Next` so you can read user's cookies, set user's cookies, etc.
+and `Next` so you can read the user's cookies, set the user's cookies, etc.

-Second argument is the `arg`, which specifies what input the Sage resource accepts.
+The second argument is the `arg`, which specifies what input the Sage resource accepts.
-It's used for auto-completion when sending queries from the client-side.
+It's used for auto-completion when sending queries from the client side.

-Third argument is the `executor`, which runs the Sage resource with given `arg` (second argument), and `ctx` (first argument).
+The third argument is the `executor`, which runs the Sage resource with given `arg` (second argument), and `ctx` (first argument).
 You can perform input validation, query the database, set properties on `ctx` object, and return a result.

 <br>